candlepin/candlepin.github.io/docs/candlepin/setup.md

 This page describes how to install Candlepin using the rpms.
 If you are building from source, please see [Developer Deployment](developer_deployment.html).

+# Requirements

+You will need RHEL/CentOS 5/6 or Fedora 20/21.
+Other systems do not have repositories used in this tutorial.

 # PostgreSQL

 1. Install PostgresSQL.